 The single biggest bottleneck is the optical system.
 ASML's EUV machines use mirrors made by Germany's Carl Zeiss AG that take months to produce and require surface precision measured in picometers — trillionths of a meter.
 These are among the most precisely manufactured objects ever created.

-China's prototype uses optics developed by the Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP), which achieved a breakthrough in integrating EUV light into the optical system, enabling the machine to become operational.
-But the sources describe the optics as still requiring "significant refinement" — which in semiconductor engineering terms means they are not yet close to what Zeiss produces.
+The Reuters-reported project account points to Chinese optics work, including institutions such as the Changchun Institute of Optics, Fine Mechanics and Physics, as part of the domestic integration path.
+But the sources also describe the optics as still requiring significant refinement, which in semiconductor engineering terms means they are not yet close to what Zeiss supplies for production ASML tools.

 This is not a problem that money alone can solve.
 Zeiss spent decades developing its mirror manufacturing capability.
 The precision is cumulative — built through generations of instrument makers, process engineers, and measurement scientists working in lockstep.
 You can recruit former ASML engineers who understand the specifications, but building the industrial ecosystem to actually produce optics that meet those specifications is a different challenge entirely.